physiopy/phys2bids/docs/howto.rst

     phys2bids -in tutorial_file.txt -indir /home/arthurdent/git/phys2bids/phys2bids/tests/data/ -chtrig 1 -ntp 158 -tr 1.2 -outdir /home/arthurdent/physio -heur /home/arthurdent/git/phys2bids/phys2bids/heuristics/heur_tutorial.py -sub 006 -ses 01

-The output will look very similar to our previous calls, when we did not use the ``-heur``,``-sub``and ``-ses`` arguments.
+The output will look very similar to our previous calls, when we did not use the ``-heur``, ``-sub`` and ``-ses`` arguments.
 However, there is one extra line in command line output:

 ..  code-block:: shell

     INFO:phys2bids.phys2bids:Preparing BIDS output using /home/arthurdent/git/phys2bids/phys2bids/heuristics/heur_tutorial.py

 Now let's check the outputs it has generated.
-In the ``-outdir`` you will see png file and tsv logger file, like before (now with some different file names).
+In the ``-outdir`` you will see a png file and tsv logger file, like before (now with some different file names).
 You will also see a folder for the specified subject, that (optionally) contains a folder for the session, containing a folder for the functional data, containing the log file and the required BIDs files with the right name!

 .. code-block:: none